tkaczmarzyk/specification-arg-resolver/README.md

         }
        ```

-      If the same alias are defined both for join and join fetch, the join fetch alias will be used during specification resolving.
+      If the same alias is defined both for `@Join` and `@JoinFetch`, the join alias will be used during specification resolving.

        ```java
         @RequestMapping(value = "/findCustomersByOrderedItemTag", params = { "tagName" })